timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-08-17
+# Objectives for Today 2025-08-18

 - Just Chatting as we Get started & warmed up.
+- Updated the KPI of the adventure.
+- Update the weekly plans
+- Produsign for the incremental games...
+  - How will we talk about these games to the audience?
 - **Tyre Bytes is building an incremental racing game!**
-- Continue planning the game to make $15,000
-  - Continue the Turbo Bots Experiment
 - Plan out the Great Lakes trip?!

 ## Events / Notices / Coming Soon

+- FIRST DAY OF 100 DAY GAME: September 22.
 - Preproduction / Design / Planning of "100 Day Game"
 - Consider / Planning the Road Trip Reward, or choose where we will set it up!
-- Working on the nightly builds to figure out why they are failing so consistently...